Mykiora/password-generator-web/README.md

 ### 3-03-2022 but a bunch of hours later
 Include uppercases, include numbers and include symbols functionalities added !
 I also noticed that I have some issues with responsive, so once I'll be done for good with main functions I will probably have to fix that.

+### 8-03-2022
+Since I have had poorly managed the CSS, I deleted the file and started writing it again from the beginning.
+All responsive-relative problems are now solved, and I also added the copy to clipboard functionality.

 ## Most important Functionalities to implement
 - Possibility to include uppercase characters [X] done
 - Possibility to include numbers [X] done
 - Possibility to include symbols [X] done
-- Add a button to copy the password [ ]
+- Add a button to copy the password [X] done
-- Redo CSS to fix responsive issues [ ]
+- Redo CSS to fix responsive issues [X] done